marieooq/react-photomap-public/README.md

 ## ✏️Description
 This app enables to locate the photos of my twitter timeline on the world map. <br>
-It uses twitter API to get data like image, location and published time, To show those data on the map it uses Mapbox API as well.
+It uses twitter API to get data like image, location and published time.<br>
+In order to show those data on the map it uses Mapbox API as well.

 ## 💻Stack
 - HTML